Equator In Uganda, Uganda Equator Line At Kayabwe

 The Coriolis Effect is responsible for this apparent deflection.
 Fluids that travel over large areas, such as air currents, are alike the path of the ball.
 In the Northern Hemisphere, they appear to bend to the right.
 In the Southern Hemisphere, the Coriolis Effect behaves the opposite way, where currents appear to bend to the left.

-Shopping Souvenirs At The Equator In Equator
+Shopping Souvenirs At The Equator

-There are several crafts stalls here managed by the local community which consists of the Baganda people who use local materials such as papyrus for weaving the baskets in certain patterns, local beads for making jewelry such as bangles, necklaces, and bracelets.
+There are several crafts stalls here managed by the local community which consists of the Baganda people who use local materials such as papyrus for weaving the baskets in certain patterns, and local beads for making jewelry such as bangles, necklaces, and bracelets.

 Other souvenirs sold in the craft shops at the equator include African print clothes, paintings, and sculptures among others.
-Here you can buy the popular T-Shirt with I crossed the Uganda Equator on it.
-Aid Child gallery and Tribal Art & Crafts sell their products in a neat and organized way.
+Here you can buy the popular T-shirt with I crossed the Uganda Equator on it.
+Aid Child Gallery and Tribal Art & Crafts sell their products in a neat and organized way.

 Several restaurants are also constructed around Kayabwe.
 The two good restaurants are found in the Tribal Art & Crafts shop and the other at Aid Child café.
 They serve decent food and good coffee and the profits go to a good cause.

 Frequently Asked Questions About The Equator In Uganda